 What has enabled us to have such a diversified company?

-Providing a full range of services including laser and plasma cutting and forming, plate shearing, and CNC punching, along with plate rolling, welding and metal finishing, we are excited about furthering our capabilities: we are supplementing our current equipment list with a new large press brake and a submerged arc and MIG welding system at the end of the summer.
+Providing a full range of services including laser cutting, plasma cutting, press brake forming, CNC punching, welding and metal finishing, we are excited about furthering our capabilities: we are supplementing our current equipment list with a new large press brake and a submerged arc and MIG welding system at the end of the summer.
 We hope you take advantage of our expanded offerings in the fall!

 Thanks for stopping by to read about G.E.
-Mathis; we hope to see you on these pages again soon.
+Mathis Company; we hope to see you on these pages again soon.
 If you would like to learn more about our capabilities, please visit our website or contact us today.